Skip to main content

 The operating cadence is the weekly and monthly rhythm that keeps execution on track.
 Weekly revenue standup (30 min).
 Monthly product review (60 min).
 Quarterly planning (half day).
 Each meeting has an owner, an agenda, and a decision log.

 Why it matters for PE: PE hold periods are 3-5 years.
 A company that defers decisions to "we will discuss offline" loses quarters.
 The cadence forces decisions in the room.
-I have seen teams that adopt this format make 3-4x more decisions per month.
+In PMGuru's operating view, teams that run the format document far more concrete decisions per month than teams that park everything in follow-ups.

 Timeline: Days 45-60.
 Start with one weekly meeting.
 Add the monthly review by day 60.